OnlyFans Chargebacks: How to Stop Losing Money You've Already Earned

 What happens if I get too many chargebacks?

-There’s a reason chargeback rate matters beyond the financial loss: excessive chargebacks can trigger account review, restrictions, or in extreme cases, suspension.
+Excessive chargebacks can trigger account review, restrictions, or in extreme cases, suspension.
 They can also affect payment processing platform-wide.
-Keep your rate under 1% through the prevention strategies in this guide.
+Keep your rate under 1% through consistent prevention practices.

 Can I sue someone for filing a fraudulent chargeback?

-You probably already know the legal answer is yes — fraudulent chargebacks are fraud.
+Fraudulent chargebacks are legally fraud.
 The practical reality: the cost and complexity of individual legal action usually outweighs the amount recovered.
 For significant or repeated fraud from the same subscriber, consulting an attorney may be worthwhile.
 For single incidents, systematic blocking and documentation serves you better.

-The highest-earning creators said this about chargebacks: they’re a cost of doing business that professionals minimize through systems, not a random disaster that strikes without warning.
-With the right prevention practices, chargeback exposure drops to near zero — and when one does occur, you respond from a position of strength rather than surprise.
+Chargebacks are a cost of doing business that professionals minimize through systems — not a random disaster that strikes without warning.
+With the right prevention practices, your chargeback exposure drops to near zero.
+When one does occur, you respond from a position of preparation rather than surprise.

-Sooner or later, every creator who builds a real business realizes that protecting income is as important as generating it.
-Visit arunatalent.com to build the systems that keep your earnings where they belong — with you.
+Protecting your income is as important as generating it.
+Apply to work with us to build the systems that keep your earnings where they belong — with you.

 60+ creators · $50M+ total revenue